yulab2021/TandemMod/README.md

 TandemMod is a deep learning framework for detecting RNA modifications in nanopore direct RNA sequencing (DRS) data.
 It offers three modes: de novo training, transfer learning, and prediction.
 Researchers can train from scratch, fine-tune pre-trained models, or apply existing models for predictions.
 TandemMod achieves high accuracy and can be used to identify RNA modifications in various species and conditions.
 It provides a user-friendly solution for studying RNA modifications.

 To use TandemMod, you can follow the instructions below.
-The detailed usage and run examples of the tree modes are available in our [document](https://yulab2021.github.io/TandemMod_document).
+The detailed usage and run examples of the three modes are available in our [document](https://yulab2021.github.io/TandemMod_document).

 ### Environment configuration
 #### The following modules are needed to run TandemMod.